Connor Joe Player Props: Pirates vs. Mariners

-On Saturday, Connor Joe (.265 on-base percentage in past 10 games, 85 points below season-long percentage) and the Pittsburgh Pirates face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+On Sunday, Connor Joe (.167 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates face the Seattle Mariners, whose starting pitcher will be Marco Gonzales.
 First pitch is at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Mariners.
+He had a hitless showing in his last game (0-for-3) against the Mariners.

 Connor Joe Game Info & Props vs. the Mariners